 So, why and how should you create multiple sales pages?

-There are so many use cases for creating multiple sales pages, but the most important one we want to highlight is for testing your sales copy.
+There are so many use cases for doing so, but the most important one we want to highlight is for testing your sales copy.

 It’s important to start by segmenting your audience and crafting an appropriate messaging strategy.
 Do some research about your audience and think about: